Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 > Automatic particle reaping can be disabled by selecting the Update Context, then setting the Reap Particles value to **False**.

-> **Immortal Particles:** Particles with no lifetime will are considered immortal.
-You can still cull the particles explicitly by setting their `alive` attribute to `false` but this doesn't kill them.
+> **Immortal Particles:** Particles with no lifetime are considered immortal.
+You can still kill them explicitly by setting their `alive` attribute to `false`.

+**Note**: If you set the alive attribute to false in an output context, the particle will be culled from rendering but not killed.

 #### Angle and Angular Velocity : Angular Integration